EXPLAINER: Killer drones vie for supremacy over Ukraine

 Ukrainian President Volodymyr Zelenskyy seized on the drones’ terror element, posting on social media: “The whole night, and the whole morning, the enemy terrorizes the civilian population.”

-Bielieskov conceded that Shahed drone strikes stir up fears that Ukraine’s air defenses are inadequate to meet the threat.
-But he said their use — even in large numbers — isn’t enough to reverse Ukraine’s battlefield gains.
+Bielieskov conceded that Shahed drone strikes stir fears that Ukraine’s air defenses are inadequate.
+But he said their use — even in large numbers — can’t reverse Ukraine’s battlefield gains.

-Sky-borne terror weapons are nothing new — Nazi Germany employed them during World War II in the form of the V-1 flying bomb or “buzzbomb,” the earliest type of cruise missile in the shape of a small aircraft that targeted British cities.

-Eight decades later, the much smaller Shahed can be guided to its target at a much cheaper cost, potentially enabling Russian forces to launch many more drones than the 9,500 “buzzbombs” that Nazi Germany unleashed on Britain.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine